Standards Committee

 In some cases the SAA Council may initiate, or encourage/approve a component group to initiate, the standards development process for best practices documents without seeking prior approval from the Standards Committee.
 In these cases a subgroup of the Council functions as the standard development and review team and the standards approval process begins at step III as described above.

-SAA Expert Groups (as identified by the Council) may also create best practice and/or guidelines as supports the mission of the Society and its members.
+SAA Expert Groups (as identified by the Council) may also create best practice and/or guidelines that support the mission of the Society and its members.
 In these cases the Expert Group functions as the standards development and review team and the standards approval process begins at Step III.
+The Expert Group will notify the Standards Committee co-chairs when they begin a revision process.

 Standards Creation/Revision Outline